 What are Cranberries?

 Cranberries are small, tart, ruby-red berries that are often used in desserts and holiday dinners.
 Rich in essential nutrients, cranberries contribute to the normal function of the immune system.
 As an excellent source of vitamin C, they help us keep coughs and colds at bay.
 Moreover, the historic uses of cranberries are rather extensive.
-As a staple for Native Americans, cranberries were harvested and used as remedies, foods and drinks.
+As a staple for Native Americans, cranberries were harvested and used as natural remedies, foods and drinks.
 In fact, cranberries were also utilized medicinally as a ward against indigestion and as a poultice for wounds.

 So how can these tiny berries keep you healthy?